mleggett25/Walmart-Sales-Analysis/README.md

 ![Date Range](Images/walmart_date_range.png)

-As we can see, the dataset ranges from January 2010 to December 2012.
+As we can see, the dataset ranges from February 5, 2010 to October 26, 2012.
 I then wrote a query to produce some summary statistics using the UNION argument.

 ```
 SELECT 'total', ROUND(SUM(weekly_sales::DECIMAL),2) As revenue